minoobeyzavi/Future-Projects/README.md

 6- Integrity and the power of words

-7- AI is still a more complex version of a calculator which is not intelligence.
-Intelligence has to do with receiving information from the super conscious and creativity from the subconscious.

-8- Positive popularity vs. non-positive popularity
+7- Positive popularity vs. non-positive popularity

-9- Project Hercules: Project "Do that catalyst buttefly effect thing that fixes/heals everyone/everything" => Be the change I want to see in this world => God wants us to learn.
+8- Project Hercules: Project "Do that catalyst buttefly effect thing that fixes/heals everyone/everything" => Be the change I want to see in this world => God wants us to learn.

-10- "There are signs in this for those who think."
+9- "There are signs in this for those who think."

-11- <a href="https://en.wikipedia.org/wiki/Cross-language_information_retrieval">Cross-language information retrieval</a>
+10- <a href="https://en.wikipedia.org/wiki/Cross-language_information_retrieval">Cross-language information retrieval</a>

-12- Literal sentiment patterns in stories
+11- Literal sentiment patterns in stories